adaltas/node-csv-docs/src/documents/parse/index.html.md

 *   `auto_parse` (boolean|function)
     If true, the parser will attempt to convert input string to native types.
 If a function, receive the value as argument and return a new value.
 *   `auto_parse_date` (boolean|function)
     If true, the parser will attempt to convert input string to dates.
 If a function, receive the value as argument and return a new value.
 It requires the "auto_parse" option.
 Be careful, it relies on `Date.parse`.
 *   `columns` (array|boolean|function)
     List of fields as an array, a user defined callback accepting the first line and returning the column names, or `true` if autodiscovered in the first CSV line.
 Defaults to `null`.
 Affects the result data set in the sense that records will be objects instead of arrays.
 A value "false" skips the all column.
 *   `comment` (char)
     Treat all the characters after this one as a comment.
 Defaults to `''` (disabled).
 *   `delimiter` (char)
     Set the field delimiter.
 One character only.
 Defaults to `","` (comma).
 *   `escape` (char)
     Set the escape character.
 One character only.
 Defaults to double quote.
 *   `from`, (number)
     Start returning records from a particular line.
 *   `ltrim` (boolean)
     If `true`, ignore whitespace immediately following the delimiter (i.e. left-trim all fields).
 Defaults to `false`.
 Does not remove whitespace in a quoted field.
 *   `max_limit_on_data_read` (int)
     Maximum numer of characters to be contained in the field and line buffers before an exception is raised.
 Used to guard against a wrong `delimiter` or `rowDelimiter`.
 Default to 128,000 characters.
 *   `objname` (string)
     Name of header-record title to name objects by.
 *   `quote` (char|boolean)
     Optional character surrounding a field.
 One character only.
 Disabled if null, false or empty.
 Defaults to double quote.
 *   `relax` (boolean)
     Preserve quotes inside unquoted field (be warned, it doesn't make coffee).
 *   `relax_column_count` (boolean)
     Discard inconsistent columns count.
 Default to `false`.
+*   `raw` (boolean)
+    Generate two properties `raw` and `row` where `raw` is the original CSV row content and `row` is the parsed array or object.
 *   `rowDelimiter` (chars|array)
     One or multiple characters used to delimit record rows; defaults to auto discovery if not provided.
 Suported auto disvovery method are Linux ("\n"), Apple ("\r") and Windows ("\r\n") row delimiters.
 *   `rtrim` (boolean)
     If `true`, ignore whitespace immediately preceding the delimiter (i.e. right-trim all fields).
 Defaults to `false`.
 Does not remove whitespace in a quoted field.
 *   `skip_empty_lines` (boolean)
     Don't generate records for empty lines (line matching `/\s*/`), defaults to `false`.
 *   `skip_lines_with_empty_values` (boolean)
     Don't generate records for lines containing empty column values (column matching `/\s*/`), defaults to `false`.
 *   `to`, (number)
     Stop returning records after a particular line.
 *   `trim` (boolean)
     If `true`, ignore whitespace immediately around the delimiter.
 Defaults to `false`.
 Does not remove whitespace in a quoted field.

 All options are optional.